xsalagarcia/XSG-FRONT-TOOLS/css/addons/addons.md

 In general, a css file on `css/addons` represents an addon.
 And if this file have a javascript code associated, the js file will be on `js/addons` with the same name.

+## alternating-divs
+Alternating divs with a simple animation.
+You can set the alternating time with alternating-divs-time attribute.

 ## bheader
 A header with a simple responsive menu.
 Horizontal or hamburguer.
 Could be considered an evoultion of [bmenu](#bmenu) (Prepared to show a logo...).
 But another kind of responsive menu is [menu-bar2](#menu-bar2), that have 2 levels, and some more options and more flexible code.